edwardgerhold/syntaxjs/README.md

 Was also already recognized.
 But i hadn´t read about compilers before and had to fetch informations and lectures from american and german universities to catch the right class.
 Then i´ve read some books and meanwhile i´m behind myself with the code which seems to be promising to get it.

-Yes, and i´ve already checked out LLVM and the Docs and know what kind of compiler i could write with.
-Inspired by the famous emscripten and being far away from C++ and Linux i got behind what LLVM really is.
-Already in November, December.
-When i printed the manual and got to read it.
-In Feb. i started Java so in the typed version i´m a bit behind, but till ES7 we should come together :-)

 - Syntax Highlighter